 We’ve decided to make September “Blues Month” here at Hoodlums.
 That’s because we can pretty much make up whatever we want – and we love the Blues.
-That means all Blues CDs, DVDs, and LPs are 10% off regular price.
+That means all Blues CDs, sovaldi sale DVDs, store and LPs are 10% off regular price.

 Now, just like all the other genres, all the hoodlums at Hoodlums have different tastes and specialties within the genre.
 Kristian loves that Delta, acoustic-sounding stuff more than I do (although I have my share of Delta Blues).
 Joe and the pups (Andy, Becky, Mandel) don’t play the blues very much… so I’m not sure about where they stand (except if there is such thing as avant-garde blues, Joe probably has a big collection).

 Which bring us to our blog author, yours geekly.
 I tend to play, love, and promote stuff that’s a little quicker, a little more electric.
 OK… that’s probably an understatement (I hear some of my former colleagues out there saying, “Steve played three kinds of music: Rock, Blues, and Blues/Rock”).
 Although over the past fifteen years I have been responsible for plenty of jazz, soul, and world in-store play, for the first ten years of my Record Store Geekdom that description was pretty close to being right on.
 Either way, for close to 25 years, I have been listening to the blues and peddling blues to customers.